kolkhis/lac/ref/uws.md

 expected; the goal is to compare and contrast ideas to build a solid foundation of knowledge.

-Fill out this worksheet as you watch the video
+Fill out this worksheet as you watch the unit video.

 #### Discussion Post #1